hatsu3/petals-pathway/experiments/petals_simulator/README.md

 - [ ] Add timestamp field to `InferRequest`
 - [ ] Server selection on the client side.
+- [ ] Servers should let DHT know about their load level

 ### Server Selection on Client Side